bohrium/constitution/constitution.md

 ### What's the proposal?

 I'd like your critical feedback on the following proposed amendment to the US Constitution.
-It's about the structure of and appointment process for the Supreme Court.
+It's about how we appoint judges to the Supreme Court.
 I'm very proud of it.
 Here's the key extract (lightly edited):

     -- SUPREME COURT AMENDMENT --